 Students whose mother is Jewish or who have had an Orthodox conversion, regardless of current affiliation, observance or prior knowledge will be welcome at JLA.
 For the purposes of kashrut, tefillah, and other areas of Jewish law, JLA will operate in accordance with a Modern Orthodox approach.
 As a proudly Zionist institution, JLA will foster a love for Israel in its students while helping them to understand the complexities and nuance of its history and continued survival.
 The school will also aim to instill a strong connection to Judaism in all of its students.
 With morning prayer and one daily Judaic period in addition to Ulpan and the annual multi-week Israel immersion program, the JLA’s Judaic program will more closely resemble that of a Jewish Community School than that of a Yeshiva Day School.

 Yes.
-A generous gift from the Ades family has helped purchase the school’s site and has begun the process of building a state-of-the-art campus to be completed in July of 2023.
-The Foundation is still looking, however, for potential partner who shares the vision for the project.
+A generous gift from the Ades family has helped purchase the school’s site and construct a state-of-the-art campus to be completed in July of 2023.
+The Ades family is still looking, however, for potential partner who shares the vision for the project.
 Our founders are also committed to offsetting the operational deficit created by the school’s indexed tuition model for the school’s first several years.
 The plan is to raise a significant endowment funded by the school’s community to ensure that the school’s indexed tuition program is sustainable over the long term.